briannhinton/designer-interview-questions/README.md

     - Objective: No right answer.
 Checking for logical thinking, and openness to work with developers to understand the change.
 9. What do you know about the company and services/products we sell?
     - Objective: Follow up on question 2. to evaluate their knowledge.
-10. When designing an interface flow how do you know what you are designing is tailored for the user?
+10. When designing an interface flow how do you know that what you are designing is tailored for the user?
     - Objective: Checking for basic understanding of user research
 11. How do you know when a design is done?
     - Objective: Many would say when you can't remove anything else.
 Simplified to the bare minimum.
 My answer is that design is continously iterative, but a design is complete when the projects requirements have been met.
 But it is never truly done.